GMPavanLab/dynsight/docs/source/sample_entropy.rst

 Sample Entropy computation
 ==========================

 Here we show how to compute the Sample Entropy (SampEn) of a dataset of time-series, comparing the SampEn of the entire dataset with the one of the clusters identified by Onion Clustering.

-To start, let's import the packages we will need and create a folder in the cwd to save the results in.
+To start, let's import the packages we will need and create a folder in the current working directory to save the results in.

 .. code-block:: python